-Cal Rotaract’s International Committee is a group of students passionate about international service.
-Through activities, fundraisers, and educational discussions, we strive to make Cal Rotaract and the Cal campus more aware of international and humanitarian crises.
-Our meetings, service projects, fundraisers, and discussions will all center around these goals in an effort for our members to contribute to advancing sustainable development first in our communities, and second, in the larger world.
+Cal Rotaract’s International Committee is a group of students who are passionate about international service and worldwide issues.
+Through activities, fundraisers, workshops and educational discussions, we strive to make Cal Rotaract and the Cal campus more aware of international and humanitarian crises and do what we can to promote global welfare.
+Our meetings, service projects, fundraisers, and discussions will revolve around these goals in an effort to enable our members to be able to contribute in building a sustainable development in not only our communities but also the world.

 What happens during committee meetings?

-At our meetings, we will learn about ways of assisting in humanitarian causes and international development projects.
+At our (super fun!) meetings, we will learn about various ways of assisting in and contributing to humanitarian causes and international development projects.
 Our members will participate in service events and fundraising campaigns to actively make a difference in the global community.
 As a part of our main semester project this year, we will also be knitting to provide warm clothing for refugees in Turkey.

 Why should you join International Committee?

-Your work will impact millions of people around the world.
-You will engage in group discussions on global issues and play an active role in organizing events.
-You will meet amazing people who are just as passionate about sustainable international community service.
+Not only will your work impact millions of people around the world, you will also have the opportunity to engage in group discussions on global issues and play an active role in organizing events.
+You will definitely learn and be informed about crises worldwide, and meet amazing people who are just as passionate about sustainable international community service.
 Come and join us for an awesome semester!

 Volunteers for Inter-American Development Assistance (VIDA) provides medical assistance and relief to countries in Latin America by shipping medicines, medical supplies and equipment donated by hospitals, clinics and individuals.
 VIDA helps underprivileged communities in over 12 countries in Latin America through the provision of aid to the medical infrastructure.
 This semester we will be volunteering at their warehouse to sort and package medical supplies that will be shipped to countries in need of medical relief.
 Learn more…